DevMountain/react-3-mini/README.md

 ## Step 2

 ### Summary
-  In this step, we'll make use of axios to get the "Increase Price" and "Decrease Price" buttons to work.
+  In this step, we'll make use of `axios` to get the `Increase Price` and `Decrease Price` buttons to work.
 When modifying/updating data on a server you always use a PUT request.

 ### Instructions

 * Open `./src/App.js`.
 * Locate the pre-made `updatePrice` method.
 * Using `axios` and the API documentation make a PUT request to either increase or decrease the price.
-* When the request returns the data, use `this.setState()` to update the values of `vehiclesToDisplay`.
+* When the request returns the data, use `this.setState()` to update the value of `vehiclesToDisplay`.
   * Hint: Inspect the returned data object.

 ### Solution